OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![If else Graph](Images/Chapters/0x05c/graph_ifelse_1760.png)

-The constraints obtained from the above steps are passed to a solver engine, which solves the constraints to find an input which satisfies them - a valid license key.
+The constraints obtained from the above steps are passed to a solver engine, which finds an input that satisfies them - a valid license key.

 To initialize Angr's symbolic execution engine, a few setup steps need to be performed: